A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Visionary Function paints a clear picture of the world when your mission is succeeding.
 It serves as your North Star and should inspire others to join you.
 Your brand must create a tangible vision larger than any individual or organization, building upon the truths established through the Ideological Function.

 Long-term visioning is challenging.
-Focusing on short-term goals or individual aspects of how an organization achieves its mission don’t create a compelling vision.
-The big vision should emphasize outcomes, not outputs.
-These outcomes can also help identify ideal partners and their roles in achieving the vision.
-For example, a research-focused think tank can use its bigger vision to identify and proactively build relationships with implementation partners as part of the larger system of change.
+Focusing on short-term goals or individual aspects of how an organization achieves its mission doesn’t create compelling visions.
+The vision should emphasize outcomes, not outputs.
+These outcomes can also make it easier to identify ideal partners and their roles in achieving the vision.
+For example, a research-focused think tank can use its vision to identify and proactively build relationships with implementation partners as part of the larger system of change.
 Or as part of a movement.

 To strengthen your organization’s vision, try these exercises:

-- Complete this prompt using your vision statement: “In this world…” This helps identify concrete desired changes and long-term outcomes.
+- Think about what the world looks like when you’re achieving your mission.
+Complete this prompt using your vision statement: “In this world…” This helps identify concrete desired changes and long-term outcomes.

-- Explore deeper questions: What does the world look like when we’re achieving our mission?
-How do people behave differently?
+- Explore deeper questions: How do people behave differently?
 How might their beliefs be different?
 What’s different about the world?

 - Consider your role and ask: How do we directly contribute to this vision?
 Which partners do we need?
 What movements are we serving?
 What systems are we building?